 - A. General: During the construction period the Contractors shall be restricted to areas of work only.
-The Contractor's use of the premises is limited only by the Owner's right to perform work or to retain other contractors on portions of the Project. - B. Limited parking on-site after demolition of buildings at 5, 7 S. Black Horse Pike if ground conditions permit.
+The Contractor's use of the premises is limited only by the Owner's right to perform work or to retain other contractors on portions of the Project. - B. Limited parking on-site at 5, 7 S. Black Horse Pike if ground conditions permit.